natster101s/Minerva-Neue-2.0/README.md

 Version 3.1: Includes a rebuilt collapsible navigation bar when scrolling that takes up even less space, and major bug fixes.
 Collapsible navigation bar can be turned off by removing JavaScript.

 Version 3.2: Simple bug fixes

+*Please note that versions prior to 3.2 are not documented on this git*

 ## Bugs and Fixes
 Bug fixes are welcome, especially improving Dark Mode!